Thank you for signing up to . You will receive a verification email shortly.

 Click-and-collect services, which have been used to great effect in various sectors throughout lockdown, could also be put into practice here.

 Library members would be able to arrange to collect a particular book at a specific date and time.
 In this way, they will be able to minimise the contact people have with others.

 This policy is already being implemented at some libraries in Wales, with library services partially reopening to offer this ‘reserve and collect’ service.

 One-way systems for entry and exit and staggered opening times are also currently being considered in light of the two-metre distancing rules.

 Looking for some ideas to help you choose your next book?
-We love this list of inspirational books on how to raise a strong girl.
-Youngsters will also love the ideas on this list of best new kids’ books (including David Walliams latest book) – and, these books are perfect for Father’s Day.
+We love this list of inspirational books on how to raise a strong girl (opens in new tab).
+Youngsters will also love the ideas on this list of best new kids' books (including David Walliams latest book) - and, these books are perfect for Father's Day. (opens in new tab)